supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 A^+ = R
 $$

-Likewise a super key $X$ of $R$, then $X \to R$ is never violated, since super key identifies every record uniquely in any legal instance of $R$ i.e. the values in the super key never repeats in any legal instance.
+Likewise a super key $X$ of $R$, then $X \to R$ is never violated, since super key identifies every record uniquely in any legal instance of $R$ i.e. the values in the super key never repeat in any legal instance.
 $$
 X^+ = R
 $$

-### Super Key

-- In a relation scheme $R$ , $X$ is a super-key iff $X^{+} = R$.
+In a relation schema $R$ , $X$ is a **super-key** iff $X^{+} = R$.

-> [!NOTE]
-> Primary key cannot be determined.
-It is chosen as one of the candidate keys.
-But there must be one Primary key in Relational Model.

-- The attributes which do not appear on the RHS of any FD can be determined only by themselves.
-Such attributes MUST be a part of every candidate key since they have to be determined to determine all the remaining attributes.

-### Candidate Key

-- $X$ is a candidate key iff,
+$X$ is a **candidate key** iff,
 - $X^{+} = R$ and
 - No proper subsets of $X$ can determine all the attributes i.e. $X$ is minimal.

-	- $X$ can be a set of attributes as well.
-- A candidate key is also a super key.
-- If $X$ is a candidate key, then $XY$ cannot be a candidate key, when $Y \not = \phi$.
-	- Proper super-sets of candidate keys are definitely NOT candidate keys.
+The attributes which do not appear on the RHS of any FD can be determined only by themselves.
+Such attributes must be a part of every candidate key since they have to be determined to determine all the remaining attributes.

 ![[Functional Dependency-20240707130531003.webp]]

+Any proper superset of a candidate key is a super key.
+Hence a super key can determine a candidate key and also this will be a trivial FD.
+For example, if $AB$ is a key of $R\, (A, B, C, D, E)$, then $ABDE$ which is a super key determines $AB$ i.e. $ABDE \to AB$, a trivial FD.

-- Candidate key cannot be concluded from an instance.
+Candidate key cannot be concluded from an instance.

-- Candidate keys can be found from functional dependencies.
+> [!NOTE]
+> Primary key cannot be determined.
+It is chosen as one of the candidate keys and it must not contain `NULL` values and also must be unique.

 If $X$ is a super key or candidate key and if $Y \to X$, then $Y$ is definitely a super key and if $Y$ is minimal, then $Y$ is also a candidate key.